 By Lawrence Ostlere

 The formation a manager deploys is vital to every soccer team’s fortunes as it dictates so much of how the game is played.
-Each system is tailored to suit the players available, maximising their strengths whilst limiting their weaknesses.
+Each system is tailored to suit the players available, maximizing their strengths whilst limiting their weaknesses.
 Every sport evolves as players and coaches push to be the best, and soccer is no different.
 Formations have moved on from the stock 4-2-4 of the fifties and sixties to find countless different ways of setting up a team.
 In the modern era, here are 3 of the main systems employed by soccer coaches in the game today.

 This soccer formation became the standard particularly during the 1990s, and is still used by many top sides today, despite its declining importance.
 The system is based on partnerships through the middle of the field to create balance.
 So, whilst one centre back goes to win the ball, the other drops back to cover the space behind.
 The two centre midfielders are typically given either an attacking or defensive role – Manchester United’s 1990s side saw Roy Keane do the defensive work whilst Paul Scholes sought to score and create goals.

 Likewise in attack, the strikers are often paired to offer different threats – Tottenham Hotspur use the height of Peter Crouch alongside the pace of Jermaine Defoe.
-This means that if the opposing side take up a defensive line high up the pitch, Defoe’s pace can exploit the space behind, and if the defence then drops deeper to nullify Defoe, Crouch will be much further forward, where his height gives him the opportunity to score headed goals in the penalty area.
+This means that if the opposing side take up a defensive line high up the pitch, Defoe’s pace can exploit the space behind, and if the defense then drops deeper to nullify Defoe, Crouch will be much further forward, where his height gives him the opportunity to score headed goals in the penalty area.

 However, 4-4-2 is starting to be considered old fashioned, a traditional formation that is several years behind the modern evolution of the game.
 This was partly because it was seen as too rigid.
 The set-up of two lines of four means spaces are created between them, so a team using a holding-role player, for example, can benefit from the space he can exploit between the opposition’s attack and midfield in a 4-4-2.
 By using this space, Claude Makelele successfully helped Real Madrid and then Chelsea to pass the ball from midfield to attack safely and maintain possession.
-In the same way, a creative player can unlock defences by finding space between the midfield line and the defence to create chances from these areas.
+In the same way, a creative player can unlock defenses by finding space between the midfield line and the defense to create chances from these areas.
 Intelligent players are particularly prone to succeeding in these roles, like Wayne Rooney, who expertly drops from his role as a striker into this space, often referred to as ‘the hole’.